bhimbbiswa/Enhanced-tameness-by-Limosilactobacillus-reuteri-from-gut-microbiota-of-selectively-bred-mice/README.md

 # Gut microbiota influence on animal domestication
-This repository contains all the data and necessary scripts used in the research for the manuscript titled "Enhanced Tameness by _Limosilactobacillus reuteri_ from Gut Microbiota of Selectively Bred Mice".
+This repository contains all the commands and necessary scripts used in the research for the manuscript titled "Enhanced Tameness by _Limosilactobacillus reuteri_ from Gut Microbiota of Selectively Bred Mice".

 ## Manuscript
 You can read our manuscript at the following link: